C. difficile Infection

 As a proportion of all bile acids within the gut, a healthy person has a substantial majority of its bile acids in the form of secondary bile acids, indicating the effective metabolizing capability of conjugated and unconjugated primary bile acids.
 A person about to begin treatment for CDI already has a compromised gut microbiome, typically from the initial course of antibiotics therapy for an unrelated condition that caused the dysbiotic gut and allowed for the growth of C. difficile and the release of toxins that cause disease.
 Through our CoDIFy Phase II clinical trial of ridinilazole, we saw that patients randomized to start either a course of vancomycin or ridinilazole each had a gut microbiome that looked roughly the same in terms of its bile acid composition.
 After the 10-day course of therapy, however, the results from our Phase II CoDIFy clinical trial showed notable impacts: vancomycin nearly eradicated the gut of its naturally-antibacterial secondary bile acids, whereas those taking ridinilazole saw the proportion of their secondary bile acids within their gut improve during treatment, as shown in the above charts.
 Simultaneously, we saw fewer patients in our Phase II study who were randomized to ridinilazole develop recurrent C. diff infection (14.3%), as compared to those randomized to a vancomycin course of therapy (34.8%).
 We saw that those who experienced recurrence had statistically significantly lower levels of secondary bile acids as compared to those who did not experience recurrence.

-We are current enrolling in our two Phase III Clinical Trials: Ri-CoDIFy 1 and Ri-CoDIFy 2.
+We are current enrolling in our Phase III Clinical Trials: Ri-CoDIFy 1 and Ri-CoDIFy 2.
 They are designed to determine the safety and efficacy of ridinilazole for use as first-line therapy for the treatment of initial and recurrent C. difficile infection.
 The trial’s primary endpoint seeks to evaluate ridinilazole’s superiority in sustained clinical response as compared to vancomycin, seeking to provide further evidence behind the positive results from our CoDIFy Phase 2 clinical trial.
 Please visit our Clinical Trials tab for further information relating to Ri-CoDIFy 1 and Ri-CoDIFy 2, in addition to our pediatric trial, Ri-CoDIFy 3.